Skip to main content

 Several high profile events are held every year on Rottnest Island which attract a large number of boaters.
 Visitors are reminded to adhere to requests or instructions from Rottnest Island Rangers, Police, or Officers from the Department of Fisheries and Department of Transport to assist in the management of these events.

-Notices to mariners including water closure maps will be available on Rottnest Island Authority website
+Notices to mariners including water closure maps are available on Rottnest Island Authority website

 Staying safe on the water